adamajammary/libvoyaplayer/README.md

 ## Test project

-> The *test* project currently only has UI components for Windows using [Win32 Controls](https://learn.microsoft.com/en-us/windows/win32/controls/individual-control-info).

 You must call [LVP_Initialize](#lvp_initialize) with your callback handlers before using other *LVP_\** methods, see the *test* project for examples.

 ```cpp